chef/automate/components/automate-chef-io/content/docs/publish_cookbooks_multiple_servers.md

 chef_server_url   'https://chef-test-server.example.com/organizations/your_org'
 ```

-## Publish a cookbook to a single Chef server
+## Publish a cookbook to a single Chef Infra Server

-To publish a cookbook to a Chef server, use the `delivery_chef_cookbook`
+To publish a cookbook to a Chef Infra Server, use the `delivery_chef_cookbook`
 resource and reference the `config.rb` file that you copied to your
 build node/runner.

 This example shows how to publish a cookbook called `rally` to a single
-Chef server.
+Chef Infra Server.

 ```ruby
 knife_rb = '/path/to/the/knife_rb/file/in/the/build-node/config.rb'